COLUMNS

 (1 row)

-You can query the SEQUENCES table to get detailed information about an IDENTITY column sequence:
+You can query the SEQUENCES table to get detailed information about the IDENTITY column sequence in employees:

 => SELECT sequence_schema, sequence_name, identity_table_name, sequence_id FROM sequences WHERE identity_table_name ='employees';